The Countable Reals: Mathematics in the topos Mathematics in the topos Tμ

 \begin{proof} All intervals considered in the proof have rational endpoints, so we just call them ``intervals''.
 Throughout, we shall depend on decidability of the linear order on~$\QQ$, for example to test inclusion of one interval in another, or to tell whether a finite sequence of intervals with rational endpoints covers~$[0,1]$.

-We first consider the situation when the intervals $(a_i, b_i)$ are well-behaved in the following sense: \begin{itemize} \item no interval shares an endpoint with $(0,1)$: $a_i, b_i \not\in \set{0,1}$ for all~$i$, \item there are no abutting intervals: $b_i \neq a_j$ for all $i, j$, and \item no interval is contained in another: $(a_i, b_i) \not\subseteq (a_j, b_j)$ for all $i \neq j$. \end{itemize} Under these circumstances $(a_i, b_i)$ and $(a_j, b_j)$ are either disjoint with a positive distance between them, or they partially overlap on an open interval.
-Also, an interval $(a_i, b_i)$ overlaps with at most two other intervals.
+We first consider the situation when the intervals $(a_i, b_i)$ are well-behaved in the following sense: \begin{itemize} \item no interval shares an endpoint with $(0,1)$: $a_i, b_i \not\in \set{0,1}$ for all~$i$, \item there are no abutting intervals: $b_i \neq a_j$ for all $i, j$, and \end{itemize} Under these circumstances $(a_i, b_i)$ and $(a_j, b_j)$ are either disjoint with a positive distance between them, or they partially overlap on an open interval.